 This joint select committee was established on 21 October 2020 to inquire into and report on coercive control in domestic relationships.
-In conducting the inquiry, the committee will consider the NSW Government discussion paper on coercive control and answer the questions posed in the paper.
+In conducting the inquiry, the committee considered the NSW Government discussion paper on coercive control and answered the questions posed in the paper.

 Resolution passed by the Legislative Assembly, 21 October 2020, Votes and Proceedings No 73, Item 4